kentdaitken/Open-Government/Why Open Matters.md

 2. Releasing Social and Commercial Value
 3. Participation and Engagement

 Social and commercial value is straightforward enough.
 Govlab recently did a census of 500 US businesses largely powered by government data.
 McKinsey estimates the possibility for $3 trillion in additional value through open data.
 And Deloitte pegged the value of the [economy for social solutions](http://www.deloitte.com/view/en_CA/ca/insights/insights-and-issues/solutioneconomy/index.htm) at $50 billion in Canada, alone.

-To bring that down to a tangible example, the easy one is bus tracker apps: using open GPS data for public transit to give people a more reliable system with which to organize their commutes.
+Sometimes it's from business opportunities, sometimes it's from productivity benefits.
+For example, bus tracker apps: using open GPS data for public transit to give people a more reliable system with which to organize their commutes.
 Less waste, more productivity, less stress, better lives.

-But we don't have a repeatable methodology for gauging social and commercial value in new contexts.
-And, #1 and #3 are altogether trickier reasons to pin down.
+However, we don't have a repeatable methodology for gauging social and commercial value in new contexts.
+And, transparency and public engagement are altogether trickier reasons to pin down.

-I'd rather someone else frame up a section on certain kinds of transparency (like the [International Aid Transparency Initiative](http://www.aidtransparency.net/), or corporate transparency.
+-(I don't feel comfortable framing up a section on certain kinds of transparency (like the [International Aid Transparency Initiative](http://www.aidtransparency.net/), or corporate transparency.)

-For government operations, the [relationship between transparency and participation](http://democracyspot.net/2013/06/19/does-transparency-lead-to-trust-some-evidence-on-the-subject/) is complex, and needs more time and investigation.
+-For government operations, the [relationship between transparency and participation](http://democracyspot.net/2013/06/19/does-transparency-lead-to-trust-some-evidence-on-the-subject/) is complex, and needs more time and investigation.

 Regardless, it seems that much of the push for open is based on ideology and principles, which is fine.
 But there are other stakeholders to convince.
 So if our goal is better societal outcomes, we have work to do in understanding both the economic and social benefits of open data, and developing a long-term lens on the idea.